sigsum/sigsum/doc/api.md

 not being used for the serialization of signed or logged data, where a more well defined and storage efficient format is desirable.

-A claimant should distribute log responses to their believers in any format that suits them.
-The (de)serialization required for _believers_ is a small subset of Trunnel.
+A _signer_ should distribute log responses to their verifiers in any format that suits them.
+The (de)serialization required for _verifiers_ is a small subset of Trunnel.
 Trunnel is an "idiot-proof" wire-format in use by the Tor project.

+Figure 1 of our design document gives an intuition of all involved parties.

 ## 2 - Primitives
 ### 2.1 - Cryptography